You have the Right to Build your own home

-Councils have to keep a list of anyone who wants to self build or custom build.
-On this Right to Build Portal page you can find all the registers local to you.
+English councils have to keep a list of anyone who wants to self build or custom build.
+Use this tool to find all the registers local to you.

-*If you have not registered, you will need to do so before you continue
+*If you have not registered with the Self Build Portal, you will need to do so search for your register

 Click on the buttons below for further information